rajington/windowsapp/README.md

   - Fixed some alert() visual uglies
   - When keys can't be bound, show them in a more readable way
   - Tweaked 'About' window
+  - Added some more `alert` options to API
 - 2.0.3
   - Renamed `popupDisappearDelay` to `alertDisappearDelay`
 - 2.0.2